NikolaDojic/modest-poll/README.md

 For convenience, we added the `minimal_setup` folder that contains an html file with poll widgets.
 They can be opened directly in the browser or hosted, dealer's choice.

+## Future improvements

+Build process could probbably be optimized, to be done in just one step.

+Styling is rudimental, which leaves a lot of place for refinement.

+Answer configuration should probably be reconsidered in context of the api calls, when it comes to that